kstenerud/specifications/README.md

 ### Late Development (unlikely to change much):

+ * [Compact Float Format](#compact-float-format): An encoding scheme to store a floating point value in as few bytes as possible.
  * [Compact Date Format](#compact-date-format): An encoding scheme to store a complete date, down to the nanosecond, in as few bytes as possible.
  * [Concise Binary and Text Encoding](#concise-binary-and-text-encoding): General purpose, compact representations of semi-structured hierarchical data, in binary and text formats.